Eschatologue/CM_wiki/docs/campaign/player-chr/ydastriel-khaine/index.md

 ### Level 2: Bonus Cantrip

 You gain to unleash the power which Spires draws from.
-You learn the **Starry Wisp** cantrip, it counts as Druid cantrip for you and it doesn't count against the number of Druid cantrips you know.
+You learn the *Cosmic Flare* cantrip, it counts as Druid cantrip for you and it doesn't count against the number of Druid cantrips you know.

 While holding your Star Map, you can add your Wisdom modifier to this cantrip's damage roll.